jhpce-jhu/jhpce_mkdocs/docs/slurm/qos.md

 We have a [document containing useful QOS-related commands](tips-sacctmgr.md).
 Those commands include ones which allow you to see the value of a QOS like `interactive-default`

-See our currently defined QOS in a readable format:
+See our currently-defined QOS in a readable format:

 `sacctmgr show qos format=Name%20,Priority,Flags%30,MaxWall,MaxTRESPU%20,MaxJobsPU,MaxSubmitPU,MaxTRESPA%25`